In this article, I will explain the nature, features, and characteristics of business ethics…

 Business is an important institution and they have various social responsibilities to protect the category of all formal or informal groups which are directly or indirectly related to the organization like employees, shareholders, consumers, and their stakeholders also to contribute to the growth of the business.

 4. Business Social Relationship:

 Business ethics helps to set or formulate the terms and standards to understand social affection or relationship of business.
 It describes what community or society expects from business and what it presumes about the business.

 5. Provides the framework:

 Business is an institution which includes various social and economic rules and regulations.
-Business is always trying to restrict its activities (formal or informal) within the limits of the social, cultural, regional, and economic environment.
+Business is always trying to restrict its activities (formal or informal) within the limits of the social, cultural, regional, religion, and economic environment.

 Business ethics is a type of code of conduct which includes the guidance of norms and behavior of an individual i.e., how to behave yourself, how to follow the norms, how to improve yourself, and so on.
 It gives protection to consumers and other social members such as shareholders, society, and employees.

 7. Not against profit-making: